“Invest in Us!” say South L.A. Youth in Response to Questions about How to Curb Violence at Town Hall with Garcetti

-Guarding her family’s safety, in other words, meant keeping quiet and allowing a criminal armed with a gun to remain at large on the streets of her neighborhood.
+Guarding her family's safety, in other words, meant keeping quiet and allowing a man armed with a gun to remain at large on the streets of her neighborhood.

 Another young man, Jason Law (below), decided his solution was to arm himself with a knife.